 Mountain e-bikes (eMTB)

 Mountain e-bikes or eMTBs have taken off in recent years.
 Built on the capable suspension models of their analogue cousins, eMTBs open up a world of exploration.
-Your legs no longer need to be a limiting factor when embarking on big backcountry rides, and battery powered whips like the Pivot Shuttle are so sleek and lightweight they can easily be mistaken for analogue bikes.
+Your legs no longer need to be a limiting factor when embarking on big backcountry rides, and battery powered rides like the Pivot Shuttle are so sleek and lightweight they can easily be mistaken for non-motorized bikes.
 Not to mention the growing segment of Enduro focused eMTBs like the Yeti E160 that pair big, terrain-eating suspension with a motorized boost for Enduro racing and pedaling to the top of demanding downhill courses.
 Many mountain bike trail systems have regulations around eMTB usage, so check your local trail systems for rules and access.